 The District administers a single-employer defined benefit healthcare plan (the Retiree Health Plan).
-The plan provides health and dental benefits to all full-time Faculty, Management and Classified employees who have reached age 55 and retire with at least 14 years of service, however, District-paid retiree benefits begin at age 55 and terminate on the June 30th for the fiscal year during which the retiree reaches age 65.
+The plan provides health and dental benefits to all full-time Faculty, and Management and certain Classified employees who have reached age 55 and retire with at least 14 years of service.
+For Classified employees hired on or after July 1, 2011, the service requirement will be twenty-two (22) years with the District contribution capped at the amount the employee is receiving for the year in which he/she retires.
+In addition, District-paid retiree benefits begin at age 55 and terminate on the June 30th for the fiscal year during which the retiree reaches age 65.
 Beyond this age, the District pays \$1,440 annually to assist retirees in obtaining Medicare Supplement coverage.
 Benefit provisions are established through negotiations between the District and the bargaining unions representing employees and are renegotiated each three-year bargaining period.
 The Retiree Health Plan does not issue a separate financial report.